sussy-code/smov/README.md

 <a href="https://github.com/JamesHawkinss/movie-web/pulls"><img alt="GitHub pull requests" src="https://img.shields.io/github/issues-pr/JamesHawkinss/movie-web?style=flat-square"></a></h2>

 Check out [this project's issues](https://github.com/JamesHawkinss/movie-web/issues) for inspiration for contribution.
 Pull requests are always welcome.

+**All pull requests must be merged into the `next` branch. it will then be deployed with the next version**

 ## Credits